Marchuck/AssistedInjectAndroidWithAndroidPermisssions/README.md

 }
 ```

-I am not certain about that solution, PRs and other tips, suggestions are welcome.
+I am not certain about that solution, PRs and other tips / suggestions are welcome.